ClickHouse/clickhouse-docs/knowledgebase/filtered-aggregates.md

 SELECT avgDistinct(number)
 ```

 Why are filtered aggregates are important?
-Because they allow to implement the **"segment comparison"** feature in web analytics services.
+Because they allow you to implement the **"segment comparison"** feature in web analytics services.
 For example:

 ```sql